 Accompanied guests who are not members of PGS U3A are always welcome at drop-in meetings.

-For book-in-advance meetings there will need to be space for them within the limit.
+For book-in-advance and on-line meetings there will need to be space for them within the limit.
 Members take priority.

 How to join